 pregnancy disease and its cancer.
 This fast growing, aggressive cancer had metastasized to my right lung and claimed what was to be my surviving twin baby.

-This finally led to being officially diagnosed, then quickly and unexpectedly, being admitted and forced to quit breastfeeding (which I couldn’t that night anyhow since I was so dehydrated no milk came down), varied tests, picc-line insertion, and my 1st chemo, all with one single hospital visit and within a 48 hour period.
-From there it turned in to weekly 6 ½ month weekly chemo, starting out with 4 single methotrexate to 8 ema-co cocktail cycles, Neupogen shots, Leucovorin, steroids, hospital stays, Love Knox shots, constantly being neutropenic, transfusions, infection, PTSD and a long 5-year follow-up.
+This finally led to being officially diagnosed, then quickly and unexpectedly, being admitted and forced to quit breastfeeding (which I couldn’t that night anyhow since I was so dehydrated no milk came down), varied tests, picc-line insertion, and my 1st single chemo, all with one single hospital visit and within a 48 hour period.
+From there it turned in to weekly 6 ½ month weekly chemo, starting out with 4 single chemo and hospital stays with a 5 chemo cocktail, ending with a long 5-year follow-up.

-That night, February 1, 2014, the 3 or 4 doctors that stood at the bottom of my bed, explained further that this cancer had fully gestated around 19-25 weeks into my pregnancy.
+That night, February 1, 2014, the 3 or 4 doctors that stood at the bottom of my bed, explained further that this cancer had fully gestated around 17-29 weeks into my pregnancy (I round it off to 25 weeks; around this time is when the regular contractions set in).
 I had no idea that I had been carrying cancer with my pregnancy and for that length of time!
 This was the most bizarre thing I heard yet, I had been actually living it, the clues were finally adding up.
-The itching that came back negative as yeast infection, the regular contractions from around that time frame, the extra bleeding at birth that led to my postpartum anemic (the contents were not saved for my obgyn examination for 2 reasons: 1. she was born in the back of an ambulance in route to the hospital 2.
-The medics were trainees, one was fresh with certificate), the bleeding that lasted for 8 weeks, then continued intermittedly as spotting for the remaining two months until a small hemorrhage in the middle of the night and then the passing of a good sized round, flat clot later that afternoon.
+The itching that came back negative as yeast infection, the regular contractions from around that time frame, the extra bleeding at birth that led to my postpartum anemic (the contents were not saved for my obgyn examination), the bleeding that lasted for 8 weeks, then continued intermittedly as spotting for the remaining two months until a small hemorrhage in the middle of the night and then the passing of a good sized round, flat clot later that afternoon.
 It was then that I called my obgyn.
 He had me come in within the hour, telling me to go to the hospital for the ‘likely needed surgery’ of d&c after we saw the good-sized grape-like image hanging there.